 The future of self-driving cars is a hot topic in the automotive industry, and rightfully so.
 In theory, unmanned vehicles have the ability to revolutionize transportation.

 A widespread use of autonomous vehicles could have dramatic societal effects including the reduction of traffic fatalities (94% of which are caused by human error, according to the National Highway Traffic Safety Administration), a dramatic improvement in traffic flow and providing mobility to the elderly and disabled.

-Although the public has yet to fully embrace the idea of riding in a car without a human driver, technology companies and car manufacturers have been operating with a full-steam-ahead mentality in getting these vehicles on the road.
+Although the public has yet to fully embrace the idea of riding in a car without a human driver, technology companies and car manufacturers have been focused on getting these vehicles on the road.
 But where are we today and what does the future of autonomous vehicles hold?

 Levels of Autonomy

 To understand where self-driving car technology stands now and where it may get to in the future, we first need to establish what exactly makes a car autonomous.
 As defined by the Society of Automotive Engineers and adopted by the U.S. Department of Transportation, there are six levels of driving automation ranging from 0 (fully manual) to 5 (fully autonomous).